 Our booklet Coping with Fatigue has more advice.
-Call our Cancer Nurseline on 1800 200 700 or call into a Daffodil Centre for a free copy.
+Call our Support Line on 1800 200 700 or visit a Daffodil Centre for a free copy.
 It's also on our website www.cancer.ie

 Will treatment affect my sex life?